-Beekeepers need skills and knowledge to adopt sustainable and successful beekeeping, so they can raise themselves out of poverty.
+We 'train trainers' so beekeepers can access the skills and knowledge they need to adopt sustainable and successful beekeeping, so they can raise themselves out of poverty.

-To reach as many people as possible and to enable local people to transfer these skills, we send Resource Boxes free of charge to recipients in developing countries.
+We send Resource Boxes free of charge to beekeeper trainers in developing countries.
 The boxes include materials that can be used by local trainers and can also be used in promotional events to raise awareness of the importance of bees for livelihoods and the environment.

 If you live in a developing country and wish to apply for a sponsored Resource Box click here